• Skip to primary navigation

 a bag of 00 flour, a bowl of eggs and a wooden dish with salt in it.

 • Flour - I prefer using 00 flour to make fresh homemade pasta.
-It is a fine ground Italian flour that is perfect for making homemade pizza dough or homemade pasta.
+It is a fine-ground Italian flour that is perfect for making homemade pizza dough or homemade pasta.
 Semolina flour is another popular flour that is used for pasta dough.
-It is a course ground flour with a nuttier tasty and yellow color.
+It is a coarse ground flour with a nuttier flavor and yellow color.
 00 flour is great for soft, pillowy pasta.
 For a heartier pasta that will stick better to sauce, you can use a 50/50 mix of semolina and 00 flour or all semolina.
-These are sometimes more expensive and harder to find, so all-purpose flour will work as well.
+These are sometimes more expensive and harder to find.
+So, all-purpose flour will work as well.

-• Eggs - Bring your eggs to room temperature if you can before making the pasta.
-This helps them mix into the dough easier.
+• Eggs - Bring your eggs to room temperature before making the pasta.
+This helps them mix into the dough more easily.

-Weighing your eggs and flour using a kitchen scale will yield the perfect pasta dough.
-In my personal experience, sometimes a large egg doesn't always weigh 2 ounces and how you scoop the flour can also vary the amount of flour used.
+Weighing your eggs and flour with a kitchen scale will yield the perfect pasta dough.
+In my personal experience, sometimes a large egg doesn't always weigh 2 ounces, and how you scoop the flour can also vary the amount of flour used.

 Weighing the ingredients gives you the most accurate measurements to create the perfect dough.
 Simply weigh the eggs, using one egg per serving needed, then times that number by 1.5 to find how much flour you should use.

-After measuring, pour the flour onto a clean work surface and create a well in the center of the flour.
+Start the Dough - After measuring, pour the flour onto a clean work surface.
+(There's no need for a bowl!)
+Then, create a well in the center of the flour mound.
 Pour the cracked eggs into the well and then add the salt.
-Using a fork or small whisk, break up the eggs and mix them with the salt until well scrambled.
+Using a fork or small whisk, break up the egg yolks, creating a smooth consistency, and mix the egg with the salt until well scrambled.

 eggs in the middle of a pile of flour and eggs scrambled with a fork.

-Continue to whisk the eggs while slowly incorporating the flour into the egg mixture.
-When the mixture is too sticky or thick to keep whisking, start to fold the remaining flour onto the eggs, kneading it into a dough.
+Form the Dough - Continue to whisk the eggs while slowly incorporating the flour into the egg mixture.
+When the mixture is too sticky or thick to keep whisking, start to fold the remaining flour into the eggs, kneading it into a dough.

 rough dough of pasta on a floured table and kneaded pasta dough round.

-After the dough has had time to rest, cut the dough ball into smaller pieces and then roll it out on a floured surface thinly using a rolling pin or using a pasta machine.
-Cut pasta into the desired shape and allow to dry on a pasta rack or cook fresh pasta immediately.
+Rolling and Cutting Pasta - After the dough has had time to rest, cut the dough ball into smaller pieces.
+Then, dust your counter with flour, and roll the dough onto the lightly floured surface thinly using a rolling pin or a pasta machine.
+Cut the pasta into your desired shape.
+Allow it to dry on a pasta drying rack, on kitchen towels, or cook fresh pasta immediately.

 sheets of rolled out pasta dough with some cut into spaghetti and fettuccine noodles.